“I must be willing to give up what I am in order to become what I will be.”

-Get extremely detailed and put them in your calendar to meet your deadline so you know exactly what you will be doing every day!
+Get extremely detailed and put them on your calendar to meet your deadline so you know exactly what you will be doing every day!

 To make sure that you follow through with your action plan, ask family members or friends to hold you accountable.

 By having accountability partners, you’re more likely to follow through with action.
 If you don’t do it, you will be letting yourself and your accountability partners down.

 There will be a lot more at stake.